Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I have [Number] of years working in [Your Industry], as well as an extensive background in [Specific Abilities or the Responsibilities].
-I am especially keen to work with [Company Name] due to the reputation you have earned in the name of the company.
+I am a professional with [Number] years working in [Field] and have a strong background in [Specific Abilities or Duties].
+I am looking to work for [Company Name] due to the reputation you have earned in the name of the company.

-I believe that my skills and experiences make me a excellent candidate for this job.
-I would love the opportunity to talk with you more about how I can add value on your staff.
+I believe that my skills as well as my experience make me a strong candidate for this role.
+I would appreciate the opportunity to discuss further with you about how I can contribute the team.

 Sincerely,